Court decisions and pending rule changes that define how the bankruptcy discharge bar works — and why it fails.

 The current system works like this:

 Filice and Cisneros say these mistakes are correctable.
 Espinosa says courts have an independent duty to catch them.
 Blendheim clarifies how to do the math.
-And Rules Suggestion 25-BK-N proposes fixing the procedure so the mistakes stop happening in the first place.
+And Rules Suggestion 26-BK-3 proposes fixing the procedure so the mistakes stop happening in the first place.

 Check a case for 1328(f) eligibility